silverbulletmd/silverbullet/docs/Page Picker.md

 > To cycle between the three pickers [[Page Picker]], [[Meta Picker]] and [[Anything Picker]], type `^` in the filter phrase box.

 Pressing the `Enter` key will open/create the selected page.
-Pressing `Shift-Enter` will always open or create (if it doesn't already exist) the page _exactly matching_ the filter phrase.
+Pressing `Shift-Enter` will open or create (if it doesn't already exist) the page _exactly matching_ the filter phrase — except in the Document picker and in [[Markdown/Anchor|anchor]] mode, neither of which can create new items this way, so `Shift-Enter` does nothing there.

 Therefore, if you _intend to create a new page_, simply type the name of the new page and hit `Shift-Enter`.